DearCodingCathy/Lipsync-for-your-life/README.md

 - End of game page

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

 - Add second API
 - Use local storage to save user answers and score?